mrcawood/JobSherpa/DEVELOPMENT.md

 ---

-## Current Goal: Implement a Scoped Workspace
+## Current Goal: Implement Persistent User Configuration and Scoped Workspace

-The primary objective of the next development cycle is to make the agent's file operations explicit and safe.
-Currently, the agent reads and writes files in the current working directory, which is implicit and potentially dangerous.
-We will introduce the concept of a "workspace" to manage all file interactions.
+Based on recent real-world testing, we've identified the need for a more robust way to manage user preferences and the agent's file-based operations.
+This goal evolves the previous "Scoped Workspace" idea into a more comprehensive solution that prepares the agent for a multi-user future.

+**The Vision:** The agent's context (e.g., user identity, workspace location) should always be explicit.
+This is achieved by making the user's profile a persistent, "living" configuration file that the agent can read and, in the future, modify based on conversational commands.
+This architecture is designed to scale seamlessly from a single-user CLI tool to a multi-user web service, where a single agent daemon will serve requests from many users by loading their respective profiles.

 **Definition of Done:**

--   The agent's constructor accepts a `workspace` path.
-All file operations (script generation, output file parsing) are constrained to this directory.
+1.  **Persistent User Configuration:**
--   The `ToolExecutor` is updated to execute all commands *from within* the workspace directory.
+    -   A new `jobsherpa config` command is added to the CLI.
+    -   This command supports `get <key>` and `set <key> <value>` subcommands to read and write to the user's profile YAML file (e.g., `knowledge_base/user/mcawood.yaml`).
+    -   This provides the foundational mechanism for a persistent, modifiable user memory.

+2.  **Scoped Workspace Implementation:**
--   The `random_number.sh.j2` template is updated to refer to the output file using a path relative to the workspace.
+    -   The agent is refactored to always load the user profile specified by the `--user-profile` flag.
+    -   The agent looks for a `workspace` key within the loaded user profile to determine the directory for all operations.
+    -   All commands executed by the `ToolExecutor` are run from within the workspace directory.
--   The agent, when rendering a template, will first write the rendered script to a file inside the workspace (e.g., `.jobsherpa/scripts/job_12345.sh`).
+    -   The agent writes all generated artifacts (rendered job scripts, output files) to predictable locations inside the workspace (e.g., `.jobsherpa/scripts/`, `outputs/`).
--   The `ToolExecutor` will now execute this script file directly, rather than piping content via stdin.
--   The CLI is updated with a `--workspace` option to allow users to specify the execution context.
+    -   The `--workspace` CLI flag is removed in favor of the persistent configuration managed by `jobsherpa config`.
--   All relevant tests are updated to use and verify the workspace logic, likely by creating a temporary directory for each test run.
+    -   All relevant tests are updated to use and verify this new configuration-driven workspace logic.

 ---

 ## Future Vision & Long-Term Goals

 -   **Learn from Existing Scripts:** A powerful future feature will be the ability for the agent to read and learn from a user's existing job scripts.
 This could dramatically speed up onboarding, allowing the agent to quickly understand a user's established workflows, preferred applications, and common parameters.
 This could be triggered by pointing the agent to a directory or by uploading a script file.
+-   **Conversational Configuration:** Build a natural language layer on top of the `jobsherpa config` mechanism, allowing users to manage their settings with prompts like "Update my workspace to /path/to/new/project" or "What is my default allocation?".
+-   **Multi-User Web Portal:** Evolve the agent into a centralized, long-running daemon that can serve requests from a web-based UI, authenticating users and loading their specific profiles to provide a personalized, multi-user experience.

 ---